Szczurk3y/Todo-App/README.md

 App's architecture is MVVM with Koin as dependency injection.

 # Delete
-swipe item left/right
+swipe item to left/right

 # Add
-click floating button
+click on floating button

 # Update
 click on existing item